philfung/reward-scope/README.md

 ## Run On Your Own Videos

-1.Create an MP4 video of robot manipulation.
+1. Create an MP4 video of robot manipulation.
     (Downsize to 480p if possible, as image pixels are passed as tokens)

 2. Run the steps in the *Installation* section